I’m Losing 2-0. What Should I Do?

-It’s typical.
-Either you have played too sketchy, or your opponent is particularly on fire, or luck has blown far too heavily towards the pitch’s other side (yes, let’s admit that it sometimes happens) … or maybe it’s all these things combined.
+It is typical.
+Either you have played too sketchy, or your opponent is particularly on fire, or luck has blown far too heavily towards the pitch’s other side (yes, let’s admit that it sometimes happens) … Or maybe it’s all these things combined.
 Anyway, you are now losing 2-0.
-Yes, that’s some serious trouble!
+Yes, that is some serious trouble!

 ” Help!
 What do I do now? “

 Blood Bowl is a game of small scores (1-0, 1-1, 2-1, etc.).
 The reality is that when your team is two points behind, unless you seriously outcoach your opponent while being armed with a fast and / or agile team … You can only continue to do your best and wish your opponent lots of skulls and snakes.
 There is no magic formula here; filling up a gap this big sometimes happens, but do not count on it.

 “Yes, but what do I do? “

 You will have difficulties swallowing the pill … But it is now too late.
 You should rather have played so as not to be in a two points deficit.

 “But he intercepted my pass! “

 Also, it is a bit trivial as a solution, but to avoid interceptions, you must pass in corridors where there is no one to intercept.
 Ha, ha!
 I see the argument coming: “Yes, but I had no other options”.
 And again, the answer is very ugly to hear: you must play in a way that leaves you with options.

 Let’s be honest.
 Minor mistakes stacked over many game turns is almost always why you find yourself playing a catching up game.
 If you fail (by inexperience or lack of rigor) to get the most from your players (skills and positioning), your opponent’s best ball carrier, for example, will be out of your best sweeper’s reach at a critical game turn.
 To catch up against a coach who plays optimal, you only have one possible solution: increase your risk taking thus exposing yourself to Nuffle’s moods.